OpenVPN/openvpn/doc/man-sections/windows-options.rst

   otherwise it defaulted to :code:`C:\\WINDOWS`.
 It is not needed to use the ``env`` keyword any more, and it will just be ignored.
 A warning is logged when this is found in the configuration file.

---windows-driver drv
-  Specifies which tun driver to use.
-Values are :code:`ovpn-dco` (default), :code:`tap-windows6` and :code:`wintun`. :code:`ovpn-dco` and :code:`wintun`
-  require ``--dev tun``. :code:`wintun` also requires OpenVPN process to run elevated, or be invoked using the Interactive Service.